josh-collinsworth/joco-gridsome/src/posts/a-new-headless-site-with-gridsome.md

 ---
 title: "A New Headless Site with Gridsome"
 date: "2020-06-06"
+updated: "2020-06-17"
 categories:
   - "javascript"
   - "web"
 coverImage: "wp-plus-gridsome.png"
 excerpt: A lengthy write-up diving into what headless means, its advantages and disadvantages, some of the techniques and gotchas involved, and, finally, the new design of this site specifically.
 ---
+import Highlight from '~/components/Highlight' import Callout from '~/components/Callout' import SideNote from '~/components/SideNote' import Code from '~/components/Code'

 There's a joke (the kind that's made less because it's funny and more because it's true) about developers and designers spending more time redesigning their website than actually _doing_ something with it.
 Right off the bat, I'll go ahead and admit I fit that cliché; I've had some version of this blog live since 2014, and the number of redesigns I've done is uncomfortably close to the number of _actual blog posts_ I've written in that same time.

 In fact, at the time of this writing, the post I wrote about the last redesign—in early 2018—is still in the top 5 most recent posts on the site.
 (Yikes.)

 This one, though, is at least more than a fresh layer of CSS or a new WordPress theme.
 This one is taking an entirely new approach: going headless with the JAMstack.

+<SideNote>This is going to be a long post, since I’ll go into depth on what headless means, its advantages and disadvantages, some of the techniques involved, and, finally, the design of this site specifically.</SideNote>

 ## What do "headless" and "JAMstack" mean?